AMX Shares How to Safely Share the Road with a Semi

 According to a blog by Nationwide, due to their size:

-– They need more space to maneuver
+– Trucks need more space to maneuver

-NEVER ride alongside them.
+NEVER ride alongside semi trucks.
 First, they have a large blind spot on their sides.
 Second, semis are notorious for blowing tires.
 At worst, a blown tire can knock you off the road.
 At the very least, the sound (as loud as a gunshot) can scare you, maybe even enough to make you lose control of your vehicle.
 Third, semis have a lot of surface area.
 Getting blown around by the wind is a real risk that can result in drifting into your lane.

 Always pass them on the left side.
 If they’re in the left lane, it’s for a reason.
 Either they’re passing a slower car, an emergency vehicle is on the right side or there is road work requiring left lane travel.